What is Acne?

 Not the “first-line” of therapy unless for severe inflammatory acne with nodules.

-- Oral antibiotics including doxycycline, minocycline, tetracycline and erythromycin can be effective for the treatment of moderate to severe acne.
+- Oral antibiotics including doxycycline, minocycline, tetracycline and erythromycin may be used in the management of moderate to severe acne.

 - Oral isotretinoin: US FDA approved for treatment of severe recalcitrant acne.
 Also, it can be used for less severe acne that is treatment-resistant.
 This medication is a potent teratogen (an agent that causes malformation of an embryo) and can have other serious side effects.
 Regular negative pregnancy tests and laboratory blood test monitoring during therapy are required.